erlscripten/erlscripten/README.md

   EXC.badarity (ErlangFun 2 erlps__factorial__2) args
 ```

-Please note that the generated code doesn't target to be readable, but rather to
+One should note that the generated code doesn't mean to be readable, but rather to
 preserve the semantics of Erlang.
 This includes, but isn't limited to
 exceptions behavior, function arguments evaluation order and side
 effects.
 Some efforts, however, have been made to ease the process of
-debugging and reasoning about the produced PureScript.
+debugging and reasoning about produced PureScript.

 # Status quo